If you’re a real coffee lover, you also care about Mother Earth.

 So where does all this leave specialty coffee farmers?
 Well, in a difficult situation.

 Most coffee farmers are rather poor smallholders.
-Their livelihood relies on this year’s harvest and rarely can they afford to think long term.
+Their livelihood depends on this year’s harvest and rarely can they afford to think long term.

 The next problem is that organic certifications, such as USDA, aren’t easy to obtain.
-As a poor farmer in, say Nicaragua or Colombia, it’s probably not a high priority for you to go through a lot of paperwork and spend money obtaining a stamp, when you’re busy getting an income so you can support your family.
+As a poor farmer in, say Nicaragua or Colombia, it’s probably not high on your list of priorities to go through a bunch of paperwork and spend money to obtain a stamp.
+Rather, you’re probably busy getting an income so you can provide for your family.